ShMcK/redux-action-thunk/README.md

 # Redux Action Thunk

+Move your actions & types into Redux middleware.

-No more import types.
-Instead, register your actions on startup and call actions using middleware.
-Redux Action Thunk allows you to write more modular code, as you no longer have to import your store, action, or types.
-EVER.
+No more importing actions & types.
+Instead, register your actions on startup and call them by dispatching strings.
+Redux Action Thunk (RAT) allows you to write more [modular Redux code](https://github.com/ShMcK/modular-redux-style-guide).

 ### Without RAT